 What Is An Infectious Disease?

 An infectious disease is specifically an illness that is caused by a microbe (organisms too small to be seen with the naked eye).
-Bacteria, virus, fungi and protozoa are all disease-causing microbes.
+Bacteria, viruses, fungi, and protozoa are all disease-causing microbes.

-Contact with some germs is actually a good thing, as it helps strengthen your immune system, which is your personal arsenal that protects you from illness.
+Contact with some germs is actually a good thing because it helps strengthen your immune system, which is your personal arsenal that protects you from illness.
 Germs are found in every corner of your environment, which makes personal hygiene just as important as keeping areas consistently clean to maintain proper health.

 Symptoms Of Infectious Diseases

-Signs and symptoms vary greatly by each infectious disease.
-Chickenpox comes with specific rashes and blisters, strep throat comes with a sore throat, dengue fever causes joint pain and pain behind the eyes, and hepatitis may be accompanied by a yellowish skin.
+Signs and symptoms vary greatly for each infectious disease.
+For example, chickenpox comes with specific rashes and blisters, strep throat involves a sore throat, dengue fever causes joint pain and pain behind the eyes, and hepatitis may be accompanied by yellowish skin.